Portponky/better-terrain/README.md

 * An option to control the level of randomization used.
 * A layer selector for the scene.
 Unfortunately, the layer highlight option is not exposed to GDScript, so that is unavailable.

-You may also see a "Clean data" button, which occurs when terrain has data that does not apply to the current tileset shape or offset axis (for example, you set up rectangle terrain then change the tileset to be hexagonal).
+You may also see a "Clean data" button, which occurs when the terrain has data that does not apply to the current tileset shape or offset axis (for example, you set up rectangle terrain and then change the tileset to be hexagonal).

 ### Usage in code